mew-mo/SUMMATIVE-02/readme.md

 ---
 ## Code Validation
 #### HTML :ski:
-I ran my HTML through the [w3 schools HTML validator](https://validator.w3.org/nu/#textarea),and resulted with no errors.
+I ran my HTML through the [w3 schools HTML validator](https://validator.w3.org/nu/#textarea), and resulted with no errors.

 ![Screenshot of my w3 HTML approval](img/html-valid.png?raw=true)

-At first there were warnings for empty titles as they were left empty to dynamically change through js based on user inputs, but this was easily resolved by adding spaces in manually.
+There are also no warnings, so everything is all sweet!

 #### CSS :ski:
-I ran my CSS through the [w3 schools CSS validator](https://jigsaw.w3.org/css-validator/validator),and resulted with no errors.
+I ran my CSS through the [w3 schools CSS validator](https://jigsaw.w3.org/css-validator/validator), and resulted with no errors.

 ![Screenshot of my w3 CSS approval](img/css-valid.png?raw=true)

 There are a few warnings, mostly for extension transitions, which were included for the sake of the broadest use of my outcome.
 Additionally, some warnings for the styles I had to create to overwrite daterangepicker and bootstrap's styles (setting the border colour to the same as the background colour), but this was necessary in order to keep the style in line with my website's style overall.

 #### JS :ski: